 Dynamic Porbings (DPH), percussion drilling, drill core extraction and laboratory analyses

 A total of 32 DPH profiles have been generated at the site since 2018.
 Their analysis is part of ongoing work.
 The drill cores (10) and direct soil samples (3 locations) taken at the site were or will be analyzed and evaluated as part of various final theses.
 Corresponding results are in progress.

-Figure 9: Impressions of the field work at the Hofermühle site, autumn 2018.
-1 to 4) Drilling core soundings and drilling core withdrawals; 5) direct soil sampling (undisturbed samples) and 6) ram sounding (DPH). © Photographs see individual notes.
+Figure 9: Impressions of the field work at the Hofermühle site, autumn 2018. top and bottom left) Drilling core soundings and drilling core withdrawals; bottom middle) direct soil sampling (undisturbed samples) and bottom right) ram sounding (DPH). © Photographs see individual notes.